 Each Bill passes through the following stages:

-- The Bill is introduced by the Member who rises in his/her place and says "Mr. Speaker, I beg leave to introduce a Bill, entitled ...".
+- The Bill is introduced by the Member, who rises in place and says "Mr. Speaker, I beg leave to introduce a Bill, entitled ...".
 The bill is not read and no comments are made regarding its contents.
 There is no debate at this stage.

 At the time of first reading a number is assigned to the Bill and it is then printed for distribution to the Members of the House.
 When the bill has been printed, the word PRINTED is marked on the Order Paper beside the Bill and it is then ready for further consideration.

 - When a Bill has been called for second reading, the Member who introduced the Bill moves second reading and explains its purpose and content.
 At this stage Members have the opportunity to participate in a debate on the principle of the Bill.
 They may speak only once during this debate and no amendments are made at this time.
 Debate on second reading is closed when the Member introducing the Bill speaks for the second time to answer inquiries or objections that have arisen during debate.